chajr/bluetree20/docs/template.md

 External templates
 --------------
 In all templates we can load some other templates by special marker.
 All that external templates must be localized in directory where main template is localed.
 To load external template use `{;external;template_name;}` marker.
-Of course put only template fle name without file extension.
+Of course put only template fle name without file extension. as template name we can give path to external file, relative to default template.

 Module templates
 --------------